 - Service Level Objectives;

 - Water Resources;

-- Water Conservation and Demand Management;
+- o Water Conservation and Demand Management;

-- Bulk Infrastructure;
+- o Bulk Infrastructure;

-- Institutional Arrangements;
+- o Institutional Arrangements;

 - o Organisational Support;

 - o Financial Management; and

-- o Tariff Policy;
+- Tariff Policy;

 The municipality is the process of reviewing the WSDP which as last adopted in 2020.
 The Water Services Development Plan (WSDP) is a key tool in achieving the objectives as mentioned above.
 The City is also currently undertaking another review of the WSDP which completion is expected in the next financial year.